Aquietzero/Mnemon/doc/plans.md

 So that in the set of [w1, w2, wi...], each contains connections from [(w1, w2, wj(where j != i))], and [w1, w2, wi...] is called a grammar group, which is also closed.
 Connections only transit once.

+## Configuration of reviewing cards

+1. Control the number of new cards for each day.
+2. Statistics of review process.